Q & A Library

 Answer (Published 9/6/2010)

-I don't necessarily recommend an annual physical exam for everyone, but if you've never had a complete physical, I do suggest that you schedule one.
+I don't necessarily recommend an annual physical exam for everyone, but if you've never had a complete routine physical exam, I do suggest that you schedule one.

 Andrew Weil, M.D.